-I am a fourth year Ph.D student in the Department of Automation at Tsinghua University, advised by Prof. Jiwen Lu .
+I am a fifth year Ph.D student in the Department of Automation at Tsinghua University, advised by Prof. Jiwen Lu .
 In 2021, I obtained my B.Eng. in the Department of Automation, Tsinghua University.

 3D scene perception that accurately and efficiently understands the dynamic 3D scenes captured by robotic agent.